hamdii02/SQL-BigBrother---Multi-Agent-Database-Intelligence-Platform/README.md

 SQL BigBrother is a multi-agent AI-powered SQL optimization system built with Kedro 1.1.1.
 This system uses CrewAI agents and **local Ollama models** to help users generate, optimize, and analyze SQL queries based on database schemas.
 The application runs entirely locally without requiring external API keys.

-> **🆕 Latest Update**: Fully migrated from external APIs (OpenAI/Groq) to local Ollama models for complete privacy and offline operation.
-The system automatically detects and uses the best available local model.

 ## Features

 - 🤖 **Local AI Processing**: Uses Ollama for local LLM inference (no external API keys required)